nusmodifications/nusmods/.github/ISSUE_TEMPLATE.md

 **Further information**

 - Which version of NUSMods are you currently using?
 (Check the footer for the version number, 201XXXXX-XXXXXXX)
-- Did this work in previous versions of NUSMods R?
-Yes/No
+- Did this work in previous versions of NUSMods?
+R or non-R?
+Yes/No/Unsure
 - Which browser and version are you using?
 E.g. Chrome 62/Firefox Quantum 57/etc
-- Which device and operating system are you on?
+- Which device are you using?
 E.g. MacBook Pro/Surface Pro/etc
+- Which operating system and version are you on?
+E.g. macOS 10.12.5/Windows 10/etc